containers/crun-vm/README.md

        }
        ```

-     - In file `/etc/sysconfig/docker`, replace the line:
+     - In `/etc/sysconfig/docker`, replace the line:

        ```
        --default-ulimit nofile=1024:1024 \